 While COVID-19 brought many challenges for businesses, there are some tax breaks and financial tips that can help.
-From IRS Section 179 to the HEROES Act, you can mitigate the impact of COVID-19 on your business and personal life and better prepare for 2021.
+From IRS Section 179 to the HEROES Act, you can mitigate the impact of COVID-19 on your business and personal life and better prepare for tax time.
 Keep reading for end-of-year tips for your independent pharmacy.

 Understand the HEROES Act for Pharmacists and Pharmacy Techs

-Emergency responders and healthcare professionals have taken great risks during the COVID-19 pandemic.
+Emergency responders and healthcare professionals have taken significant risks during the COVID-19 pandemic.
 Independent pharmacies have remained open, offering new and innovative services to care for the patients in their communities.
-Pharmacy staff, including pharmacists and technicians, have risked their own health and safety while working to keep their patients safe.
+Pharmacy staff, including pharmacists and technicians, have risked their health and safety while working to keep their patients safe.
 The HEROES Act was designed to thank these individuals for their hard work and dedication during unprecedented times.

 Take Advantage of Available Tax Breaks for Independent Pharmacies

 Tax benefits and enhancements under Section 179 typically expire by the end of the year, so now is the best time to purchase the hardware or software your business needs.
-Deducting the full cost of your equipment significantly reduces how much you have to pay for hardware and software.
+Deducting the total cost of your equipment significantly reduces how much you have to pay for hardware and software.

 Evaluate Your Software and Hardware